Attitude Adjustment

 • If your goals are small enough, you can succeed relatively quickly.

-• You can become adequate enough at just about anything within 20 hours:
+• You can become adequate at just about anything within 20 hours:

 2. Learn enough to self-correct and self-edit as you practice.